GSP

 reswrap(1) FOX Programmers Manual reswrap(1)

-reswrap - wrap icon resources into C code
+reswrap - wrap icon and image resources into C or C++ code

 reswrap [options] [-o[a] outfile] files...

-Reswrap is a tool to turn images, text, and other resource files into C or C++ data arrays.
-This allows various binary resources to be embedded in the source code, and compiled into an application.
+Reswrap is a tool to turn binary files into C or C++ data arrays.
+This allows various resources such as icons, images, or other data to be embedded into source code and compiled into an application.
+When used in text mode, normal printing characters are passed normally while control characters or non-ascii are automatically escaped.

-In development of graphical applications with FOX, it is used to embed icons and images for the user interface into the executable and eliminate the need to distribute separate icon and image files.
+In development of graphical applications with FOX, it is customary to embed icons, images, online help, or OpenGL fragment shader programs into the executable file, thus removing the need to distribute such files separately with the application.

 By default reswrap will interpret the files listed as a stream of raw bytes and output them as an initialized data array to stdout.